Egypt Cultural Tours – Your Complete Guide to Heritage Adventures

 Valley of the Kings: Royal Necropolis

-Across the Nile from Luxor, this royal cemetery holds 63 discovered tombs carved deep into limestone cliffs.
+Across the Nile from Luxor, the Valley of the Kings holds 65 discovered tombs carved deep into limestone cliffs (KV64 was found in 2011, with KV65 still under investigation).
 Tutankhamun’s tomb, though modest in size, contains treasures that sparked worldwide fascination with Egyptian culture.
 The tomb of Ramesses VI displays some of Egypt’s finest wall paintings, depicting the pharaoh’s journey through the underworld.

 Karnak Temple: Sacred City